jayprachaya/jayprachaya/README.md

 ☎ Contact me at e-mail: prachayakhomduean@gmail.com

 🖥 What I'm interested in:
-Natural Language Processing in gene entity recognition 🧬 Medical image classification and detection
+Medical image classification, Detection and Segmentation Natural Language Processing in gene entity recognition 🧬 ...
-...

 <!--